- What to see

 Santa Maria del Mar (Church)

 Santa Maria del Mar is a beautiful Gothic Basilica located in the Born district of Barcelona and has a history full of mishaps.
-So much so that we've included Santa Maria del Mar in our guide to the churches of Barcelona.

 An eventful history